R'

 std::net::tcp

-Modules control the visibility of their members via the pub
+Modules control the visibility of their members via the pub keyword, which

 signifies public visibility.
-Members not marked as pub
+Members not marked as pub are private.

 pub fn connect(addr: Ip) {